fredrikskogb/sensors/src/main/java/com/example/sensors/hardware/README.md

-## The files in this package mocks the hardware behavior
+## The files in this package mocks the hardware